 Self-control is considered by many to be a socially desirable trait that is highly valued by society, whilst impulsivity and lack of control is commonly thought of as the maladaptive and undesirable opposite (Block & Block, 2006).
 Poor impulse control is a symptom of a wide range of Axis I (e.g. ADHD) and Axis II (e.g. BPD) disorders in the Diagnostic and Statistical Manual of Mental Disorders–IV edition (DSM-IV; (Association, 2000) and has been repeatedly linked to a range of problems such as substance abuse disorders (Verdejo-Garcia, Lawrence, & Clark, 2008).
 Being overly controlled and emotionally constricted however, may in fact be equally maladaptive and as disadvantageous as being under-controlled (Block & Block, 2006; Lynch, Hempel & Clark, 2012) The role of over-control in mental health disorders however, is less well acknowledged.

 One area of the literature that has considered the dichotomy of over-control and under-control is that of personality typologies based on the constructs of ego-control and ego-resiliency (Block & Block, 1980).
 Research has, in recent years, shown a renewed interest in considering personality from this typological viewpoint, thus an up to date systematic review of the current literature in this field is warranted.
 Before systematically reviewing the literature, this introduction will introduce Block and Block’s (1980) theory of personality functioning and summarise the initial replication of three personality types (resilient, overcontrolled and undercontrolled) in children.
 The systematic search strategy and scope of the literature review will then be outlined.
 The main review will focus on examining studies that have attempted to empirically replicate these personality typologies in normal and clinical adult populations, and that consider the utility of this approach in understanding mental health problems.
 The review will focus on the Block and Block typology and exclude others (e.g. the ‘Big Five; Costa & McCrea, 1992).
 This focus is for a number of reasons.
-Firstly, this typology has a unique perspectinve in that it theorises that over-control of emotions may be as problematic as under-control, which has significant implications for people with a number of mental health problems.
-Secondly, the relationship btweeen mental health issues and personality typologies such as the Big Five have been extensively covered elsewhere (e.g. Kotov, Gamez, Schmitd & Watson, 2010), but over and under-control are not concepts covered.
-Thirdly, the literature stemming from the Block and Block (1980) is extensive enough to provide a useful review.
+Firstly, this typology has a unique perspective in that it theorises that over-control of emotions may be as problematic as under-control, which has significant implications for people with a number of mental health problems.
+Secondly, the relationship between mental health issues and personality typologies such as the Big Five have been extensively covered elsewhere (e.g. Kotov, Gamez, Schmitd & Watson, 2010), but over and under-control are not concepts covered.
+Thirdly, the literature stemming from the Block and Block (1980) model is extensive enough to provide a useful review.

 Block and Block’s Theory of Personality Functioning